NeuroRehack/WMORE/README.md

 #### **Uploading Firmware to Nano**
 ---

 In order to flash the firmware to the Arduino nano, it is also necessary to install the [Bossa](https://www.shumatech.com/web/products/bossa) utility.
-An easy way to do this is to install the Arduino IDE and add the arduino nano 33 ble (sense) to the board manager, which should already have been done to support programming the OLA.
+An easy way to do this is to install the Arduino IDE and add the arduino nano 33 ble (sense) to the board manager.

 - Connect the Nano to the computer and press the white tactile button twice (the orange LED should start flashing)